mariotristan/mexico-tech-community-website/README.en.md

 - [ ] Calendar integrations (Google, Apple)
 - [ ] RSVP system for events
 - [ ] Interactive community map
+- [ ] Support for more countries and regions

 ## 📄 License